ROCm/ROCm.github.io/hardware.md

 * AMD Carrizo APUs
 * Intel CPUs that were released before "Haswell" and "Ivy Bridge-E"

-In addition, connecting gfx8 GPUs to the host through Thunderbolt 1 or Thunderbolt 2 adapters is not supported because these are based on PCIe gen 2.
+In addition, connecting gfx8 GPUs to the host through Thunderbolt 1 or Thunderbolt 2 adapters is not supported because these are based on PCIe 2.0.